lifemikey/objectstorage-swift/connect-object-storage-using-sftp.md

 ---

 copyright:
-  years: 2017
+  years: 2017, 2018
-lastupdated: "2017-10-11"
+lastupdated: "2018-07-10"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

-# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift using SFTP
+# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift with SFTP

-In order to connect to {{site.data.keyword.objectstorageshort}} using SFTP, you will need the below login information.
+To connect to {{site.data.keyword.objectstorageshort}} using SFTP, you need the following login information.

 - Protocol - SFTP
 - Port - 22
-- Host Name - (dc endpoint).objectstorage.softlayer.net
+- Host name - `(dc endpoint).objectstorage.softlayer.net`
+- User name - SLOS(account ID)-2:(portal user name)
-- Username - SLOS(accountID)-2:(portal username) <br/> Note: This may also start with IBMOS in some cases, please check the Object Storage page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to see which you should use.
+  **Note** - The user name can also start with IBMOS in some cases.
+Check the Object Storage page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to confirm.
 - Password - (API Key)

-To see what endpoint you will want to use, please see what our [{{site.data.keyword.objectstorageshort}} authentication endpoints](FAQ.html) are.
+For more information about available endpoints, see the [{{site.data.keyword.objectstorageshort}} authentication endpoints](FAQ.html).